Endi18/Food-Recipe-Application/app/README.md

 ## External Resources
-To provide a way for the "Tasty" application to access and retrieve data about various food recipes, ingredients, and nutritional information, we have used the Spoonacular Food API.
+To provide a way for the "Foodtopia" application to access and retrieve data about various food recipes, ingredients, and nutritional information, we have used the Spoonacular Food API.
 Through using two API functions, namely Search Recipes and Get Recipe Information, we were able to offer a vast array of recipes that are updated regularly and provide our users with accurate information about ingredients, measurements, and nutritional values for their chosen recipes.

 **Spoonacular Food API** - https://spoonacular.com/food-api